What is a Remote Contingent Worker? Meaning & Benefits

 Contingent Worker vs. Contractor

-• Contingent Worker: This broad category includes freelancers, gig workers, and temporary employees.
-They generally work on flexible terms without a formal long-term agreement.
+• Contingent Worker: Broad category including freelancers, gig workers, and temporary employees.
+Flexible terms without long-term agreements.

-• Contractor: A more specific term within the contingent category, contractors operate under contracts.
+• Contractor: A specific type of contingent worker who operates under formal contracts.

 How to Manage a Remote Contingent Workforce